-It was the candy, she explained in a smooth, soothing voice.
+It was the lavender candy, she explained in a smooth, soothing voice.
 The dye had reacted with deoxylene, an airborne by-product of the mines.
 The mixture was harmless to most people, but a rare genetic abnormality made it fatal to Jaissa.
-She had passed the same trait on to her daughter.
+A trait she had passed unwittingly on to her daughter.
 No one could have predicted it.
 No one could have known.

 That was it.
-A one in a billion random chance.
+Just a one in a billion random chance.
 An accident.
 There was no one to blame.
 No one would pay the price for their terrible deaths.
 The mining methods were extensively tested and verified for safety.
 Nothing would change.
 Nothing could change.

-Gavriel flung the datadex across the empty waiting room.
-It shattered into splinters against the wall.
-The doctor jumped, startled, and told Gavriel to calm down.
+Gavriel flung the datadex across the empty waiting room and it shattered into splinters against the wall.
+The startled Ixthian doctor jumped and told Gavriel to calm down.
 Her voice seemed muffled, echoing as though from a great and uncrossable distance.

 Why do you live?
 Gavriel wondered.
 Why do I live?
 We’ll only die.
 We all die, alone and in pain.

-Gavriel grabbed her by her slender silver neck.
-The smooth, slightly rubbery Ixthian skin was so fragile under his strong hand.
+Gavriel grabbed the doctor around her slender silver neck.
+Her smooth, slightly rubbery skin was so fragile under his strong hand.
 Her compound eyes shone red with fear.
-The doctor fought against Gavriel, but he was larger and stronger.
+The Ixthian doctor fought against Gavriel, but he was larger and stronger.
 She could not even scream.
 Just like Jaissa, just like Sarru, dying in terrible silence… He crushed her throat, choking until she went finally still.

 Gavriel held the Ixthian there and stared into her eyes until they went dark.
 Flat black.
 Dead.